AdobeDocs/workfront.en/help/classic/resource-mgmt/resource-mgmt-overview/deprecate-resource-scheduling.md

    <td>&nbsp;</td>
   </tr>
   <tr>
-   <td>Share the Workload Balancer with users with no access to the Peoplearea</td>
+   <td>Share the Workload Balancer with users with no access to the People area</td>
    <td>&nbsp;</td>
    <td>✓</td>
    <td>&nbsp;</td>